samuelflores/studentlist/README.md

 # studentlist
-List of students in the course, alphabetical
+List of students in the course, alphabetical by first name